IAMtheIAM/angular-webpack-nodejs-starter/README.md

 **To use Hot Module Replacement is easy.**

-1. First, make sure your webpack-dev-server is running on port 4000 (meaning either `projectlaunch` or `start` is actively "running" with a final message of `[default] Ok, 2.694 sec.`).
+1. First, make sure your webpack-dev-server is running on port 4000 (meaning either `devserver:jit` or `devserver:aot` is actively "running" with a final message of `[default] Ok, x.xxx sec.`).

 2. Then, simply make your changes to the source code, press save, and watch the page to see the magic happen.
 The changes you made will instantly reflect in the app real-time!
 For more detailed information of what is happening behind the scenes, view your browser's Developer Console for debugging output.